-Myths play a useful role in our life.
-They help to simplify and present a story that build shared understanding and insight.
+Myths play a useful role in our everyday life.
+They help to simplify and present stories that build shared understanding and insight.

 The role of workplace myths

-I want to focus in a series of post on some of the common myths about change management in order to challenge our thinking on how we approach the need to change our business approach or model.
+I want to focus in a series of post on some of the common myths about change management in order to challenge our thinking on how we approach the need to change our business approach.

 Why are change management myths self-limiting?

 If your business holds onto ‘false beliefs’ about change management then you are likely to be blindsided by failing to plan and manage any new initiative or project.

 One way of thinking about myths is that they are ‘fanciful fiction’ that help us make sense of the world.
 We must remember that they are not reality, they reflect a widely held but false belief.

 So what are some of these myths, let’s confront them head on.